Guide to Student Housing

 However, few realize that it takes some effort to forge a good relationship with your neighbors.

-Your behavior affects your neighbors, just as what they do affects you.
+Your behavior affects your neighbors, just as what they do affect you.
 The key to preventing conflicts with neighbors is being a good neighbor yourself.
 Simple consideration and conversation with neighbors helps achieve a peaceful coexistence.

 Typical issues center on noise, parties, pet responsibility, trash, and other disrespectful issues.